Friendly and Fun Loving Nashua Natives living in the Suburbs

-My husband is a state representative and Alderman from Nashua.
-We encouraged the New Hampshire State legislature to do a study on the impact of the arts on the States Economy.
-The study would include income generated by art events, culture events, festivals, symphonies, museums, history and visits to landmarks, film, plays. musicals, poetry slams and folk art so on.
+Until recently, my husband was a state representative and alderman from Nashua.
+We encouraged the New Hampshire State legislature to do a study on the impact of the arts on the state's economy.
+The study would include income generated by art events, culture events, festivals, symphonies, museums, history, and visits to landmarks, film, plays. musicals, poetry slams, folk art and so on.
 The arts also provide training for volunteers, and apprenticeship in public speaking, set design, graphics for media and social marketing.

-Ken is also a TV Talk show host on our local Cable Station called Access Nashua.
-He hosts the ART OF Politics every Friday with guests who have opposing points of view.
+Ken is also a TV Talk show host on our local cable station called Access Nashua.
+He hosts the Art of Politics every Friday with guests who have opposing points of view.
 He is a Master 3D Painter.
 The collection can be found at https://www.facebook.com/kengidge/